 Disclaimer: This article may include links to products or services offered by ExpatDen’s partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.

-Choosing a location to live in Costa Rica depends on what you want in a neighborhood.
+Choosing where to live in Costa Rica depends on what you want in a neighborhood.
 If you want beautiful surroundings, there are plenty of choices regardless of city or province.

 Escazú is one of the top areas for expats to live.
 It is an upscale suburb that’s not too far from the capital city of San José.
 In this area, you can find houses for rent right on top of the mountain or in the central part of town.
 But if you want something closer to shops and other businesses, San Pedro and Los Yoses are ideal areas to rent a house.